Ride That Monkey RTW Injured

 André Sousa is the 2018 World Record holder for the Fastest Journey Around South America on a Small Motorbike – having traveled 24.225km/15.052mi in 120 days, through all the South American countries on a 125cc motorcycle.
 You can check that ride at the Ride That Monkey website or on Instagram and Facebook.

 The 25-year-old Portuguese is truly adventure-spirited.
-One that puts in practice what most of us only dream about, and this time he’s set on being the first motorcyclist to ride around the world on a mini motorcycle.
+One that puts into practice what most of us only dream about, and this time he’s set on being the first motorcyclist to ride around the world on a mini motorcycle.

 Ride That Monkey RTW